 RSS feed readers make it a lot straightforward to access and browse through articles you like reading.
 Everything you find interesting or love to glance through is beautifully presented at one place in a clean interface so that you don’t have to spend plenty of time running from one source to the other to keep yourself in sync with what really matters a lot to you.
 If you have decided to enrich your reading experience, take a look at the best RSS reader apps for iPhone and iPad.

 These top RSS feed readers apps for iOS offer you the needed freedom to organize your feed to your best liking.
 Everything that catches your eyeballs is just a tap away!
 What’s more, you can make the most of plenty of cool themes and beautiful fonts to bring the much-wanted vigor into your reading.

 Interestingly, the iPhone offers a plethora of options when it comes to RSS readers.
-Over the years, we've used a few of them, gotten tired of a few, fallen in love with some and of course, are strongly passionate about the whole thing.
+Over the years, we've used a few of them, got tired of a few, fall in love with some and of course, are strongly passionate about the whole thing.

 Best Free RSS reader apps for iPhone and iPad

 Newsify does a lot more besides just providing RSS feed option on your iOS device.
 To me, the USP of this app is the newspaper-like layout which makes it great for reading websites and blogs.

 There is a night mode to let you comfortably read articles at night.
 It has three cool themes like light sepia and grey which can hugely enhance your reading experience.

 Make your own library and sync it with iCloud to read the articles on all your devices.
 You can also add custom feed URLs and share your favorite articles via multiple services like Facebook, Twitter, etc. Since it also works offline, your reading time won't be hampered by poor Internet connection.
 That's not all; you can unlock more features by upgrading to the premium version of the app through in-app purchase.